-Insight and understanding is vital if you want to make better decisions and drive improvements in business performance.
+Insight and understanding are vital if you want to make better decisions and drive improvements in business performance.
 And a good starting point for gaining useful insights is listening to what people are saying, be they your customers, prospects or employees.

 Moreover, acting quickly on the insights and feedback from Voice of the Customer (VoC), Voice of the Employee (VoE), and market research programs is essential if you want to drive customer and employee engagement and contribute to business success.
 In principle this all sounds pretty straightforward; it’s simply a question of listening to your customers and employees.

-However, in reality there are four major barriers you need to tackle if you really want to make a success of the listening process:
+However, in reality, there are four major barriers you need to tackle if you really want to make a success of the listening process:

 1. The complexity of your organizational and customer audience structures